thefinnlab/psyanim-docs/overview/jspsych_integration.md

 ## 7. Ending trials by key press and duration

-To see how to use the `duration-based` and `key press` trial end conditions, let's open up our index.js and update our `Wander Agent` scenes to use them.
+To see how to use the `duration-based` and `key press` trial end conditions, let's open up our index.js and peek at how our `Wander Agent` scenes use them.

-The first thing we'll do is declare an array of `trialDurations` containing the `duration parameter`, in milliseconds, for each of our 3 `Wander Agent` trials.
+The first thing we'll see is an array of `trialDurations` containing the `duration parameter`, in milliseconds, for each of our 3 `Wander Agent` trials.

-Add the following line right before the line where we declare the `trialInstances` array:
+We see the following line right before the line where we declare the `trialInstances` array:

 ```js
 let trialDurations = [ 5000, 10000, 15000 ];
 ```

-Next, in the `for-loop` where we push each `Wander Agent` trial definition into our `timeline` array, update the `trial definition` to include the `duration` and `endTrialKeys` parameters:
+Next, in the `for-loop` where we push each `Wander Agent` trial definition into our `timeline` array, we see the `trial definition` includes the `duration` and `endTrialKeys` parameters:

 ```js
     // add it to the jsPsych timeline!